 At BONNEY WATSON, we understand losing a loved one is a difficult and overwhelming experience.
-We offer our clients a wide variety of disposition methods to ensure funeral plans that are unique to each individual’s life, interests, and values.
-Our terramation service, or natural organic reduction, is a new method of disposition that is becoming increasingly popular.
+We offer our clients a wide variety of disposition methods to ensure funeral plans that are unique to each individual’s life, interests, and values, including terramation services.
+Terramation, or natural organic reduction, is a new method of disposition that is becoming increasingly popular.
 In fact, Washington is the first state to legalize terramation, and we are proud to be at the forefront of this eco-friendly option.
 With terramation, your loved one will be returned to the earth in a natural and organic way.

 What is Terramation?

 Terramation is the gentle, natural process of transforming human remains into fertile soil.
 The natural organic reduction process is accomplished through the use of microbes that are present in everyone, combined with moisture and oxygen.

 Over the course of about 60 days, these elements interact with the body to break it down gradually, resulting in nutrient-rich soil that can be used for various purposes.
 During this process, no chemicals or other outside interventions are used to interfere with or alter the natural decomposition process.

 Whether due to environmental or personal reasons, terramation offers a truly transformative way to return our loved ones back to nature in a deeply respectful and meaningful way.

 Many families choose terramation for their loved ones because it is a natural organic reduction process.
 It helps to gradually return the nutrients in the body back to the soil, as opposed to cremation which releases about 540 pounds of carbon dioxide per cremation.